Bedrock-OSS/bedrock-wiki/docs/commands/orbit-cam.md

 - `anchored eyes`
   - brings the execution position up to the target player's eye level.
 - `rotated ~ 0`
-  - sets the rotation relative to the target player's horizontal rotation but confines the vertical rotation to 0° (straight).
+  - sets the execution rotation relative to the target player's horizontal rotation but confines the vertical rotation to 0° (straight).
 - `positioned ^^1^-2`
   - pushes the execution position 1 block above the player and 2 blocks behind.
   - increase or decrease value 1 to increase / decrease orbit height.